Peace Lily Leaves Turning Yellow: What to Do About It

 They naturally thrive in shady conditions, but they need light for photosynthesis.
 They do enjoy being placed in indirect bright light the most because they are tropical plants that call the rainforest floor home.

 If they are left in the dark, the leaves will turn yellow.
-With dim light, leaves will continue to be a lush shade of green.
+With dim light, the leaves will continue to be a lush shade of green.
 However, it is probable that the plant may not produce flower blooms.

 At the opposite end of the spectrum is too much direct light.
-Too much light can turn leaves yellow and hot, direct sunlight will scorch the foliage with brown spots and turn them into brown leaves.
+Too much light can turn leaves yellow, and hot, direct sunlight will scorch the foliage with brown spots and turn them into brown leaves.

 To prevent either, simply position your plant in a place with partial shade and bright indirect light.

-6. Temperature Issues or Drafts
+6. Temperature Issues and Drafts

 They do not like the cold, so placing them on a cold balcony, patio, deck, or porch, or positioning them by a drafty window or doorway may cause leaves to turn yellow.

-To protect your plant and prevent yellowing of leaves due to temperature issues, place your plant in a comfortably heated room in colder weather and far from cold drafts.
+To protect your plant and prevent the yellowing of leaves due to temperature issues, place your plant in a comfortably heated room in colder weather and far from cold drafts.

 7. Nutrient Deficiencies